 Q&A With Pen Hadow: Polar Explorer & Motivational Speaker

-One of the foremost explorers and guides in the world, Champions Speakers client Pen Hadow rose to fame in 2003 by becoming the first person to trek solo, without resupply by third parties, from Canada to the North Geographic Pole.
+One of the foremost explorers and guides in the world, The Motivational Speakers Agency client Pen Hadow rose to fame in 2003 by becoming the first person to trek solo, without resupply by third parties, from Canada to the North Geographic Pole.
 This journey spanned 480miles/770km across the Arctic Ocean’s disintegrating sea ice and involved 75 days alone on the Arctic Ocean, one of the world’s most extreme environments.

 Pen gave an in-depth interview in the May 2012 edition of The Market Magazine where he discussed his life, from early memories and setbacks to his plans and projects for the future.
 Here are excerpts from this interview.